RudyMartin/dsai-2025/ASU/5-Lab Resources/ESP32-Tutorials.md

 Start with the Lab Session that relevant for your current setup (ESP32-S3, SD logging, camera integration):

-**Tips, Tricks, and Traps for ESP32 AI Agent Systems**  - Build Smarter Devices with the MCP/FSM Method by Rudyy Martin [Github Lab](https://github.com/RudyMartin/esp32-ai-agents)
+**Tips, Tricks, and Traps for ESP32 AI Agent Systems**  - Build Smarter Devices with the MCP/FSM Method by Rudy Martin [Github Lab](https://github.com/RudyMartin/esp32-ai-agents)